iremarii/blood-cell-cnn/README.md

 Apply data augmentation for more data variety
 Show results with Accuracy/Loss plots
 Evaluate with Confusion Matrix, Classification Report, and Grad-CAM
+# Methods Used
+Modern CNN techniques have been used to enhance the stability and generalization ability of the model.
+# Hyperparameter Optimization
+The initial model showed severe overfitting (Val Loss>81).
+We performed optimization to fix this problem.
+     To mitigate this aggressive memorization, we conducted several optimization trials:

+        Increased Regularization: The Dropout rate was increased from 0.4 to 0.5 to force the network to generalize better and break the dependencies between neurons.

+        Reduced Learning Rate: To ensure the model found the optimal solution slowly and carefully, the Learning Rate was significantly reduced from 0.001 to 0.0005, and later to a final rate of 0.0001.

+        Model Compression: In the final and most successful trial, we reduced the size of the fully connected (Dense) layers from 128→64 to a smaller funnel of 64→32.
+This dramatically reduced the total number of trainable parameters, curbing the model's ability to overfit.